100

 İpek Ilıcak Kayaalp stated, “We are a global Turkish company with operations and investments in 30 countries.
 Today, the majority of our revenue comes from abroad.
 We have generated EUR 40 billion from our international activities and reinvested that capital in our home country.
 So far, we have realised USD 8 billion worth of investments in Türkiye across various sectors, including healthcare, energy, construction, and real estate, together with our partners.
 Our goal is to increase this to EUR 12 billion within five years.”

-She added: “At Rönesans Holding, we are always monitoring potential acquisitions that will contribute to our strategic growth targets and support our sustainable expansion in Europe, especially in the Netherlands.
-If the right opportunities arise, we are ready to take action.”
+She added: “At Rönesans Holding, we continuously monitor acquisition opportunities that align with our strategic growth objectives and support sustainable expansion across Europe, particularly in the Netherlands.
+When the right opportunities arise, we are prepared to take decisive action.”

 EUR 2 Billion Investment Target with TotalEnergies